saxess-software/DataFactory-Knowledge-Center/Rules.md

 * what is its use (staging data, calculation, materialization,....)
 * is is something temporary, self rebuild or something permanent

 For naming things, we use
 [usage].[type][object]
-in sxdf. / sudf. schema the object has a usage prefix (GET_, POST_, DATAOUTPUT_...) if it is public
+in sxdf. schema the object has a usage prefix (GET_, POST_, DATAOUTPUT_...) if it is public

 List of typical strings, to name things
 * sp - stored procedure